mgaitan/waliki/docs/acl.rst

 - The decorator checks if there is an ACL rule with the requested permission/s that apply to this slug.
-- If there is a rule and the user is in the rule's allowed users (because it was explicitly assigned or because it belongs to a group assigned to the rule), then the user will be able access
+- If there is a rule and the user is in the rule's allowed users (because it was explicitly assigned or because it belongs to a group assigned to the rule), then the user will be able to access
 - If there isn't a matching rule, check Waliki's defaults permissions
 - Lastly, check standard user's *per model* permissions.